 - The urn must pass through security screening with the guest.

-- The urn is wholly contained inside a suitable carry-on bag that conforms to carry-on baggage size and weight limits.
+- The urn must be wholly contained inside a suitable carry-on bag that conforms to carry-on baggage size and weight limits.
 The bag and the urn are to remain closed during flight.

 Travelling with Ashes on Qantas flights

-Ensure that the container used to hold the ashes is free from contaminants such as soil.
+- To need you’ll need to ensure that the container used to hold the ashes is free from contaminants, such as soil.

-Passengers travelling with human remains require an official document from the crematorium confirming contents.
+- Passengers travelling with cremated remains require an official document from the crematorium confirming the contents.

-Weight cannot exceed 7kg and the container must be sealed properly to stop any leakage.
+- The weight of the container cannot exceed 7kg and it must be sealed properly to stop any leakage.

-We hope this article about travelling with ashes has provided you a better understanding of the requirements.
+We hope this article about travelling with ashes on Qantas and Virgin Australia planes has provided you a better understanding of the requirements.
 For ideas on ways to personalise a memorial with ashes, read our articles on 10 Alternatives to a Traditional Funeral Service and Types of memorials after a Bare cremation.